 Escape.
 As the room closes and locks, that is the thought that is running through everyone’s mind.
-You and up to nine others have one hour to uncover the secrets of the room to escape.
+You and your teammates have one hour to uncover the secrets of the room to escape.
 Why were you locked in?
 What happened in the room before you entered?
 Will you be able to use the clues and items in the room to find your way out or will the mystery stay hidden forever?
 Do you and your team have what it takes to escape?
 The teams that perform the best are the ones that listen to each other.
 In the one hour time span, you’ll learn more about your friends, make new friends, and hopefully escape!

 We have 2 locations.
 One in Midtown Manhattan, diagonal from Madison Square Garden, near Chelsea, KTown (Koreatown) and Hell's Kitchen.
 It has two rooms: Chapter 2 and 3.
-Our other location is currently under renovation located in Downtown Manhattan, in SoHo/NoHo and near Chinatown, St. Marks, and TriBeCa next to West Houston Street.
-Each chapter of our escape game is different so if you play all 3 chapters, you can definitely expect 100% of the puzzles and items that you encounter to be different!
+Our other location is located in Downtown Manhattan, in SoHo/NoHo and near Chinatown, St. Marks, and TriBeCa next to West Houston Street.
+Each chapter of our escape game is different so if you play all the chapters, you can definitely expect 100% of the puzzles and items that you encounter to be different!
 The chapters can be played in any order.
 Our escape game does not reuse any of the same puzzles, we provide a unique and different experience in each of the chapters of our game.

 Why would you want to play an escape room game?
 Being trapped in a room is normally a frustrating experience, so what makes it fun?
 The difference between a fun escape room game and a bad one are the following things:

 Our escape room designs all foster a natural need for players to share their ideas.
 Everything from the puzzle design, placement of tools, and even the mechanisms installed in the space, make it a necessity for our players to naturally collaborate and become the spark for a new perspective to tackle the situation.